 In many cases, the quality of the wood was not good enough to withstand centuries.
-Save to say, the builders did not give out a 300-year guarantee.
+Save to say, the builders did not give out a three hundred year guarantee!
 The old age and quality of the wooden piles make the buildings in Amsterdam sink unevenly in the ground, making the buildings in Amsterdam looked skewed.

 Nowadays the piles are made of steel tubes, filled up with cement.
-The piles are drilled further into the ground until they hit a second layer of sand, at 18 meters deep.
+The piles are drilled further into the ground until they hit a second layer of sand, at eighteen meters deep.